raphaellith/Typewriters-to-Belie-Format/_posts/2024-10-17-Phantom-Act-1.md

 ### I Remember There Was Mist / Stranger than You Dreamt It

-The next morning, Christine awakes to the sound of musical box: the same one we saw in the auction at the start of the show.
+The next morning, Christine awakes to the sound of the same musical box we saw in the auction at the start of the show.
 The monkey on the musical box plays its cymbals, as a playful, innocent melody resounds through the Phantom's lair.
 Bewildered, Christine attempts to recollect what had happened before she fainted.
-She looks up and sees the Phantom composing music, and wonders what his true identity is.
+She looks up to see the Phantom composing music, and wonders what his true identity is.

 | Differences | On screen | On stage |
 | :---: | :---: | :---: |
 | The Phantom during I Remember There Was Mist | The Phantom doesn't wear anything on his head (apart from his mask, of course) during this sequence. | The Phantom wears a red fez as he composes his music, which is a nice detail. |

-Curiously, Christine sneaks up behind the Phantom to remove his mask, but is aghast as she discovers the Phantom is severely and hideously disfigured on the right half of his face.
+Curiously, Christine sneaks up behind the Phantom to remove his mask, but is aghast as she discovers the right half of the Phantom's face is severely and hideously disfigured.
 The Phantom instinctively rises to his feet, furiously berates Christine and even throws her on the floor.

 > **PHANTOM:** _(lets out a scream)_ <br>
 > Damn you!
 You little prying Pandora!<br>